kvn-km/twOOPlayer-Math/README.md

 ## PLANNING

+Below is initial thoughts and plans for the game.
+Can change during development as this is just the beginning.

 ### 1. NOUNS

 #### _2 PLAYERS_

 **Player 1**

-- my_turn? true : false
+- my_turn true : false
 - hp = 3

 **Player 2**

-- my_turn? true : false
+- my_turn true : false
 - hp = 3

 #### _TURNS_